About MeMonica Gelinas

 Starting my bio with childhood memories of my grandmother’s cooking would be lovely, but it would also be untrue.
 The real story is that my interest in food began with eating in hometown Jersey diners and “following” my high school boyfriend to his college, where I received my BS at the Cornell Hotel School.
 From there, my food journey has been inspired by teachers and mentors where I have learned from some of the best visionaries in food.

 The Good Food Movement

-As demand for farm-to-table transparency increased, I brought supplier and sourcing issues to the forefront.
-This led to forming my own consultancy, GritWork, where I have guided entrepreneurs and organizations on developing food and creating infrastructure.
-I’ve led foodservice and CPG concepts of all types and sizes (including commodity) along every step of the supply chain, including BluePrint Juice, Centerplate (Sodexo), and DIG (Dig Inn), to name a few.
+As demand for farm-to-table transparency increased, I brought sourcing and supply chain issues to the forefront.
+This led to forming my own consultancy, GritWork, where I have guided entrepreneurs and organizations on developing food and creating operations infrastructure.
+I’ve led foodservice and CPG concepts of all types and sizes, including commodity, along every step of the chain, including BluePrint Juice, Centerplate (Sodexo), and DIG (Dig Inn), to name a few.

 As the food industry evolves, I’m engaging with food in new ways.